 At the federal level the League keeps our congressional delegation apprised of the positions of our city and town officials on various national issues.
 Staff works with both state and federal officials who develop the rules used to implement legislation to assure that policies and programs are compatible with and meet the needs of our cities and towns.

 Our legislative philosophy is set by our members and reflected in the official issues statement which is revised yearly at the annual conference.
-The League supports legislation which will materially assist municipalities in their daily operations and opposes bill which would seriously hinder their abilities to govern themselves or that mandate additional costs.
+The League supports legislation which will significantly assist municipalities in their daily operations and opposes bill which would seriously hinder their abilities to govern themselves or that mandate additional costs.

-OML Legislative Contact: Missy Dean
+OML Legislative Contact: Jodi Lewis

 The GRIP program will allow us to make quick contact with you, who in turn, can make quick contact with your legislator(s) on issues of importance to you during the legislative session.
 Whenever a contact needs to be made, you will be notified.
 These issues often turn on a few hours of notice.
-When contacted you will receive all information that you need on the issue.
+When contacted you will receive all the information that you need on the issue.
 If there is time we will e-mail or fax.
 In critical situations we will try to call you.